Training and progression

 AGCAS

-If you have a degree and want to become a teacher in Scotland, you’ll usually follow a university-led PGDE programme of initial teacher education (ITE).
-The minimum entry requirements for a PGDE course are set by The General Teaching Council for Scotland, known as GTC Scotland, (GTCS), but for some programmes universities may ask applicants to have more than the minimum requirements.
+If you have a degree and want to become a teacher in Scotland, you will usually follow a university-led PGDE programme of initial teacher education (ITE).
+The minimum entry requirements for a PGDE course are set by The General Teaching Council for Scotland (GTC Scotland), but for some programmes universities may ask applicants to have more than the minimum requirements.

 All students on ITE courses are required to undergo criminal and other checks through membership of the Protecting Vulnerable Groups (PVG) scheme run by Disclosure Scotland.